richiewyss/PSLassoSynthNC/README.md

 This package provides functions to fit undersmoothed Lasso models for propensity score weighting.
 The degree of undersmoothing is determined by balance criteria applied to the propensity score weighted cohorts.

-Options for propensity score weighting include 1) inverse probability weighting; 2) overlap weighting; and 3) matching weights.

-Balance metrics for evaluating covariate balance include 1) the average standardized absolute mean difference (ASAMD) and 2) the minimum of the largest standardized differences across all covariates.
+Balance critera for evaluating covariate balance include

+1)  the average standardized absolute mean difference (ASAMD)
+2)  the minimum of the largest standardized differences across all covariates.

+Options for propensity score weighting include

+1)  inverse probability weighting
+2)  overlap weighting
+3)  matching weights

-The package provides diagnostics for evaluating model performance.
+The package further provides diagnostics for evaluating model performance.
 In addition to balance and prediction diagnostics, we propose using synthetically generated negative control exposures for bias detection.
-The package provides a function to automate the process of synthetic negative control exposure generation.
+The package provides a function for the process of generating synthetic negative control cohorts.

 # Overview of functions